 The strategies described below can help ensure that information is presented in a way that parents can understand, and that they are given the opportunity to express their views to you as their legal representative.

 We have developed a set of fact sheets for parents about care and protection.
-To access them, see Fact sheets for parents.
+To access them, see Fact Sheets – Parents with Disability.
 You can enhance the effectiveness of your communication with parents with intellectual disability by:

 - Using communication strategies that promote understanding.